bru32/MetSelect-SNAG-List/SNAG_9.md

 **Issue:** Selection tool only delivered a single coil on the given criteria.

+### Fixed by Bruce Wernick 112 March 2019
+The problem is the same as item 1

 ![alt text](EvapSingle.JPG "Single Unit Cooler Selection")

 **Requierment:** In some instances the software has multiple options, but in this case it shows only one, we would like a minimum of